Lomuss33/myWebsite/README.md

 - [MAINTANER.md](./MAINTANER.md) for maintainer notes and extension workflow
 - [USER_GUIDE.md](./USER_GUIDE.md) for visitor-facing behavior and QA checks

-## 💼 Recruiter / Interviewer Note

-This project is best read as a **frontend architecture + presentation system** rather than a full-stack app.

-What it clearly shows:

-- React component architecture
-- configuration-driven UI
-- localization and theming
-- frontend tooling and deployment automation

-What it does **not** try to claim:

-- backend/database work
-- high automated test coverage
-- production-grade security
-- enterprise-scale complexity

-## 🛣️ Roadmap

-- add real screenshots/GIFs to this README
-- improve repo polish and reduce generated clutter
-- add automated tests for core parsing/rendering flows
-- tighten project case studies for the strongest portfolio pieces

 ## 🔗 Related Files